If you would like to receive monthly email reminders of our teen events, please email Jane Gov: email@example.com

 Event help and special projects volunteer opportunities are below.
 As always, you must sign up for a shift if you’re interested.
 And please read the descriptions carefully.

 Mon.
-Dec 4th, 6-7pm @ Central.
-YA Book Club: read Strange the Dreamer by Laini Taylor before attending the book club, and be prepared to discuss the book.
+Feb 5th, 6-7pm @ Central.
+YA Book Club: read Warcross by Marie Lu before attending the book club, and be prepared to discuss the book.
 (3 hours awarded if you read the book and participate in the discussion) In Teen Central meeting room.

 The Teen Zine is a bi-annual publication that features writing, photos, book lists, and articles by or about teens at the library.
 Pick up a copy at the library or view it online.
 See if you or someone you know is featured!